uynitsuj/uynitsuj.github.io/_posts/2020-08-06-what-an-incoming-umich-eecs-freshman-is-doing-to-stay-sharp-during-quarantine.md

 <div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/fHAO7SW-SZI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 This video by iforce2d had absolutely everything I was looking for and more.
 By the end, he had introduced a sketch that would allow you to prepare stepper movements for multiple steppers and execute them complete with stepper start-time end-time coordination, linear speed ramping, *and even interrupts*.
 This massively simplifies everything.
+And this is where that got us:

+<div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/8E2R9iQnwQs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

 Next, I needed to figure out how to give angle inputs, and I also wanted to move out of the arduino IDE interface, since preparing movements within the sketch currently consists of editing the step# parameter manually:

 ![Annotation 2020-08-07 134854.png]({{ site.url }}/img/Post3/Annotation 2020-08-07 134854.png){:height="40%" width="40%"}

-This got me to learn TKinter for Python so that I could make my own home-brewed interface.
+So I decided to use Python, since it would allow me to send the Arduino data over serial, and also so I could learn and use TKinter for Python for my home-brewed interface.

 ### The Kinematics Conspiracy